 Wear Makeup in Moderation

 "The approach to makeup for French women is one of discretion," explains de Fontbrune.
-"Their makeup must not be obvious, but rather enhance rather than cover up.
+"Their makeup must not be obvious, but rather enhance more than cover up.
 Everything is used in moderation.
 Rarely will you see a woman in the streets of Paris wearing a full face of foundation.
-She might dab a little bit of cover-up here and there instead or even a three-in-one BB cream that's moisturizing, provides light coverage, and has SPF.
-Payot BB Cream ($44) is full of fruit extracts and gives a natural tan French women love.
+She might dab a little bit of cover-up here and there or even a three-in-one BB cream that's moisturizing, provides light coverage, and has SPF.
+Payot BB Cream ($27) is full of fruit extracts and gives a natural tan French women love.

 You shouldn't notice her makeup before you notice her.
 She applies a concealer if needed and blends carefully."